 This represents the minimum credit requirement for program completion.
 The number of credits for completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of the number of your transfer credits that Walden would accept, contact an enrollment advisor at 855-646-5286.
+For a personalized estimate of the number of your transfer credits that Walden would accept, contact an enrollment specialist at 855-646-5286.

 |Course Code||PSYC 6002||Course||Foundations of Graduate Study in Psychology||Credits||(3 cr.)|

 |Course Code||PSYC 6200||Course||Themes and Theories of Psychology||Credits||(5 cr.)|

 |Course Code||RSCH 6110||Course||Research Theory, Design, and Methods||Credits||(5 cr.)|